veerleprins/FemAlert-meesterproef/README.md

 ## 📝 Description

-53% of all women in The Netherlands have experienced harassment in some way. <br>
+Many people in The Netherlands are the vitcim of (sexual) harassment.
+For example; 53% of all women have experienced harassment in some way, but also men are more often the victim of harassment. <br>
 Nowadays, unwanted and inappropriate behaviour towards victims keeps getting worse.
 Especially in clubs and festivals, people are more often the victim of harassment in any possible way.
 Sexual harassment and intimidation, aggression, racism and/or discrimination towards victims are the main problems in todays nightlife.

 That's where FemAlert comes in handy.
-FemAlert is an initiative, established by Rosanne Verbeek, to protect people (mostly women) from unwanted situations while partying or going out to clubs.
+FemAlert is an initiative, established by Rosanne Verbeek, to protect people from unwanted situations while partying or going out to clubs.
 FemAlert is a platform where people can report any kind of unacceptable behavior in an accessible way, without immediately taking it to the police.
 FemAlert also lets club or bar owners get in touch with victims to help them and offer support.

 The platform FemAlert is also made for club owners to give them insights, to see exactly what's going on inside of their clubs.
 With these insights, club owners can anticipate on the situations to make the nightlife much safer and better in their venues.